dzshn/Byter-Bot/README.md

 # Byter-Bot

-a bot for the creucat community
+Source code for the Discord bot made for the Créu Cat community

+code documentation is WIP, I'll sure include it when I'm all done with cleaning up things